SMJonesPB/Just-for-Fun/README.md

 # Just-for-Fun

 These project are ones I have created just because I want to.
+They are Bingo, Yahtzee, and Uno.